ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 programming mode = better put a resistor in IO0 to ground?

-If someone programs gpio0 as output and high when connected to ground blows the gpio0 pin
+If someone programs gpio0 as output and high when connected to ground blows the gpio0 pin?

-So thats why its better to use a resistor on gpio0 pull to ground

 --------------